mohamedhafidi33/JavaFX-Chat/README.md

 # JavaFX-Chat
-A simple chat application using JavaFX for a GUI and sockets.
+A simple chat application using JavaFX for GUI and sockets.

 ### GUI Application: